ThomasSte01/MultiQC_CMGG/USAGE.md

 ### Additional parameters

-To lessen the amount of samples use:
+To lessen the amount of samples used:

 ```yaml
 sample_names_ignore: